Asbestos Removal in Sydney

 When is Asbestos Dangerous?

-Because it is so hard to destroy asbestos fibers, the body cannot break them down or remove them once they are lodged in lung or body tissues.
+Because it is so hard to destroy asbestos fibres, the body cannot break them down or remove them once they are lodged in lung or body tissues.
 They remain in place where they can cause disease.

 There are three primary diseases associated with asbestos exposure: